 The industry has adapted by making variations of these products to fit each use.
-There are numerous types of shackles (Crosby sells 20), each with specific applications.
+For example, Crosby sells 20 different types of shackles, each with specific applications.
 Understanding them well enough to make a selection would require expert advice (another reason why we don't see good shackles in hardware stores).
 Yet because of the lack of a safer option, somebody will get killed, but at least neither the manufacturer nor the hardware store chain would get sued!
 Something is really wrong in a country that systematically deprives the consumer of safer options because everybody is covering themselves.
 The problem is lawyers.